Symmetric operads in abstract symmetric spectra: Derived algebraic geometry over spectra

-We apply $f \t_P -$ to this square and get a cube whose front and back face are cocartesian (in $\Mod_Q$, or in~$\C$):
+\vadjust{\filbreak} We apply $f \t_P -$ to this square and get a cube whose front and back faces are cocartesian (in $\Mod_Q$, or in~$\C$):

-The top horizontal arrows of this cube are i-cofibrations (in $\C$, say), since $i$ is a symmetric i-cofibration.
-Consequently the front and back face are homotopy pushout squares.
+The top horizontal arrows of this cube are h-cofibrations (in $\C$, say), since $i$ is a symmetric h-cofibration.
+Consequently the front and back faces are homotopy pushout squares.
 The three arrows labeled with $\sim$ are weak equivalences by induction and the case of free commutative $P$-algebras considered above.
 Therefore, the map $f \t_P Q_{t+1}$ is also a weak equivalence.

 Now, any cofibrant $P$-algebra is a retract of transfinite compositions (in $\Alg_P$) of maps as in \refeq{pf.99}.
 The forgetful functor $\Alg_P \r \Mod_P$ commutes with sifted colimits, therefore with transfinite compositions (and retracts).
-Weak equivalences in $\C$ are stable under filtered colimits by \cop{\refle{sequential}}.
+Weak equivalences in $\C$ are stable under filtered colimits by \csy{\refle{sequential}}.
 This finishes the proof of \refit{hac.P.Alg.2}. \xpf